isaacullah/isaacullah.github.io/_posts/2017-02-22-2017-SDSU-Experimental-Archaeology-Workshop.md

 #### 2) Learned the basics of lithic (stone tool) analysis.

-i.
-Learned the basic mechanics of stone tool production ("flintknapping") ii.
-Became familiar with the stone tool morphology and typology (flakes vs. blades, flake attributes, etc.) iii.
-Learned how to measure key attributes of stone tools (use of calipers, essential measurements, etc.) iv.
-Learned the basics of photographic documentation and the initial stages of photometric measurements.
+* Learned the basic mechanics of stone tool production ("flintknapping")
+* Became familiar with the stone tool morphology and typology (flakes vs. blades, flake attributes, etc.)
+* Learned how to measure key attributes of stone tools (use of calipers, essential measurements, etc.)
+* Learned the basics of photographic documentation and the initial stages of photometric measurements.

 <figure>
 	<a href="/images/ExArchPhotos/OI000001.jpg"><img src="/images/ExArchPhotos/OI000001.jpg" alt="SDSU Anthro students learning to make stone tools."></a>